coderholic/pyradio/README.md

 One thing you may want to do is remove a station from a playlist, e.g. when found that it not longer works.
 You can do that by pressing "***DEL***" or "***x***".

+Pressing "***e***" will enable you to change the encoding of the selected station.
+If the station is currently playing, playback will be restarted so that the encoding's change takes effect (hopefully correctly displaying the station/song title).

 Then, when this is done, you can either save the modified playlist, by pressing "***s***", or reload the playlist from disk, by pressing "***R***".
 A modified playlist will automatically be saved when **PyRadio** exits (or Ctrl-C is pressed).

 Finally, opening another playlist is also possible.
 Just press "***o***" and you will be presented with a list of saved playlists to choose from.
 These playlists must be saved beforehand in **PyRadio**'s configuration directory.